 23 September 2011

 If there is something cherished that I took with me to Italy, it's this wonderful plant.
 Calamondin to most and calamansi to some.
-In Asia, it is called calamansi, sometimes written as kalamansi too.
+In the Philippines, it is called calamansi, sometimes written as kalamansi too.
 The juice of these small, round lemons is known to be replete with vitamin C. For that, it is often recommended when you are down with a cold, cough or flu.
 Coupled with honey makes it a vitamin-packed drink.
 It is more intense than lemons and a bit more perfumed.

 22 September 2011